-We then compare the performance of the above algorithms in LAN and WAN (Section 5).
-To this end, we implement a round synchronization protocol and deploy it in PlanetLab.
+We then compare the performance of our new algorithm in LAN and WAN with that of three previously known algorithms (Section VII).
 We compare our measurements with the probabilistic analysis and explain discrepancies that arise.
-We give insights to the effect of good leader election on leaderbased consensus protocols.
+We give insights to the effect of good leader election on leader-based consensus protocols.
 We show that our message efficient protocol, although requiring more stable communication rounds than several previously known protocols, incurs practically no cost in terms of actual running time, due to its easier to satisfy weak timeliness requirements: it achieves comparable (and sometimes superior) performance to that of the best $O(n^2)$ (message complexity) protocol, provided that adequate timeouts are set.
+Section VIII concludes the paper.

+II.
 Related work

 Model and Algorithm.
-In an earlier paper [18], we introduced a round-based framework, GIRAF, for describing timing models and indulgent protocols that exploit them.
+In an earlier paper [19], we introduced a round-based framework, GIRAF, for describing timing models and indulgent protocols that exploit them.
 We have studied the number of rounds required for consensus in stable periods in several timing models.
-Nevertheless, [18] studies neither how long it takes to reach stability in practical network settings, nor the round durations in these models.
+Nevertheless, [19] studies neither how long it takes to reach stability in practical network settings, nor the round durations in these models.
 The current paper provides analysis and measurements of the actual time it takes to reach consensus while assuming the different models in a LAN and a WAN (PlanetLab).
-Moreover, [18] focuses on time complexity, and ignores message complexity, which is no less important.
-Our new protocol has O(n) stable state message complexity.
+Moreover, [19] focuses on time complexity, and ignores message complexity, which is no less important.
+Our new protocol has O(n) stable state message complexity, unlike the algorithms in [19], which all have quadratic message complexity.

-The $\Diamond WLM$ model satisfies the progress requirements of the well-known Paxos protocol [20], and recent improvements, such as [8].
-But as noted in [10], although these algorithms ensure constant time decision in Eventual Synchrony (ES), they may take a linear number of communication rounds after stabilization to decide in weaker models like $\Diamond WLM$.
-Most other previously suggested leaderbased protocols, e.g., [9, 16], require the leader to receive timely messages from a majority in each round, including during unstable periods, and hence do not work in $\Diamond WLM$.
+The $\Diamond WLM$ model satisfies the progress requirements of the well-known Paxos protocol [21], and recent improvements, such as [9].
+But as noted in [11], although these algorithms ensure constant time decision in Eventual Synchrony (ES), they may take a linear number of communication rounds after stabilization to decide in weaker models like $\Diamond WLM$.
+Most other previously suggested leader-based protocols, e.g., [10], [18], require the leader to receive timely messages from a majority in each round, including during unstable periods, and hence do not work in $\Diamond WLM$.

-Malkhi et al. [23] have presented a somewhat weaker timing model intended for use with Paxos, where, as in $\langle WLM$, some process has bidirectional timely links with a majority, but unlike $\langle WLM$, this process does not have outgoing timely links to the rest of the processes.
-Although their model allows Paxos to make progress so that some of the processes decide, it does not allow all the processes to reach consensus decision in a timely manner [18].
+Malkhi et al. [24] have presented a somewhat weaker timing model intended for use with Paxos, where, as in $\Diamond WLM$, some process has bidirectional timely links with a majority, but unlike $\Diamond WLM$, this process does not have outgoing timely links to the rest of the processes.
+Although their model allows Paxos to make progress so that some of the processes decide, it does not allow all the processes to reach consensus decision in a timely manner [19].
 Here, we measure time until global decision, i.e., until all processes decide, and therefore strengthen the model accordingly.
+Probabilistic analysis of the coverage of other models was performed in a different context by Schmid [25].

 Evaluation.
-The time to reach consensus after stabilization in ES has been studied in [12]; here, we also measure the time it takes to reach stabilization, and consider additional models.
+The time to reach consensus after stabilization in ES has been studied in [13]; here, we also measure the time it takes to reach stabilization, and consider additional models.
 Other papers evaluated related algorithms in practical settings.
-Cristian and Fetzer [7] studied stable periods, but only for a model similar to ES, over a LAN.
-The insight that a leader-based algorithm can work better than ES appears in previous measurements on WANs [3, 2] and simulations [24].
+Cristian and Fetzer [8] studied stable periods, but only for a model similar to ES, over a LAN.
+The insight that a leader-based algorithm can work better than ES appears in previous measurements on WANs [3], [2] and simulations [26].
 However these studies treated different questions than we do, e.g., did not measure the time required to get a sufficiently long stable period that allows for consensus decision.
 Unlike most of the previous evaluations, our evaluation includes mathematical analysis as well as measurements in both LAN and WAN, thus identifying general trends that do not depend on a specific setting.

-2 Model and Problem Definitions
+III.
+Model and Problem Definitions